All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Most compounding pharmacies offer BPC-157 in both injectable and oral formulations, with injectable versions generally providing better bioavailability and cost-effectiveness.
 Bulk purchasing options can reduce monthly costs by 15-20% for patients committing to longer treatment courses.

 KPV commands higher prices, typically ranging from $180-350 per month.
 The peptide's more complex synthesis and smaller production volumes contribute to increased costs.
-However, many patients require lower total doses compared to BPC-157, which can offset some of the price difference.
+But many patients require lower total doses compared to BPC-157, which can offset some of the price difference.
 Insurance coverage remains limited for all therapeutic peptides, making out-of-pocket costs a significant consideration.

 VIP represents the highest cost option at $200-400 per month, reflecting its complex structure and specialized manufacturing requirements.
 The peptide's potency allows for lower dosing, but this doesn't fully compensate for the higher per-unit costs.
 Some patients may qualify for patient assistance programs through specialized compounding pharmacies.